soapbox-pub/rebased/docs/API/differences_in_mastoapi_responses.md

 ## Flake IDs

 Pleroma uses 128-bit ids as opposed to Mastodon's 64 bits.
-However just like Mastodon's ids they are sortable strings
+However just like Mastodon's ids they are lexically sortable strings

 ## Attachment cap